awksedgreep/mikrotik_api/WARP.md

 - Purpose: Elixir wrapper for MikroTik RouterOS REST API.
 Auth is established once and passed per call alongside a simple target IP (IPv4/IPv6).
 Prefer programmatic POST for create/command-style operations while supporting standard REST verbs.
 - Auth and Target: Construct an Auth struct (credentials, TLS opts) once.
 At call time, pass Auth and a target IP to functions such as get/3 and post/4.
 Functions return {:ok, data} | {:error, reason} and must use Logger for all output (no IO.puts/IO.inspect).
 - Transport and JSON: HTTP/TLS via OTP (:httpc from :inets and :ssl); JSON encoding/decoding is implemented internally (no external JSON dependency).
-- Security posture: Prefer HTTPS with certificate verification (:verify_peer).
-Allow :verify_none only for lab setups where you accept the risk.
+- Security posture: Transport is environment-dependent.
+Over private WireGuard, HTTP is acceptable.
+If you enable HTTPS, prefer certificate verification (:verify_peer); allow :verify_none only for lab setups where you accept the risk.
 - Planning docs: rest_api.md is present and is the authoritative spec/plan.
 Consult it first for Auth/Target fields, core function surface (get/post/put/patch/delete and helpers), error model, logging policy, TLS guidance, and testing approach.

 Common development commands